Eschatologue/CM_wiki/docs/class/artificer/artilerist.md

 Your research has resulted in the creation of a Arcane Sidearm, which uses the following rules:

-***Crafting your Sidearm.*** During a **:rest-long: Long Rest**, you can spend 1 hour crafting an Arcane Sidearm using woodcarver's tools.
+***Crafting your Sidearm***{ .inl } During a **:rest-long: Long Rest**, you can spend 1 hour crafting an Arcane Sidearm using woodcarver's tools.
 You can only have one Arcane Sidearm, and crafting another causes previous Arcane Sidearms to lose their power.

-***Appearance.*** An Arcane Sidearm is a Tiny object that can be used as a spellcasting focus for Artificer spells.
+***Appearance***{ .inl } An Arcane Sidearm is a Tiny object that can be used as a spellcasting focus for Artificer spells.
 You choose its appearance, though this has no effect on its abilities.
 Many Artilerists craft Sidearms that resemble delicate wands of wood, ornate metallic rods, or even runic iron cannons.

-***Infusions.*** Your Arcane Sidearm can bear a single Infusion that is meant for an Spellcasting Focus.
+***Infusions***{ .inl } Your Arcane Sidearm can bear a single Infusion that is meant for an Spellcasting Focus.

-***Using your Sidearm.***  When you cast an artificer spell through the sidearm, roll a d8, and you gain a bonus to one of the spell's damage rolls equal to the number rolled.
+***Using your Sidearm***{ .inl }  When you cast an artificer spell through the sidearm, roll a d8, and you gain a bonus to one of the spell's damage rolls equal to the number rolled.

 ### Level 9: Explosive Cannon

 Every eldritch cannon you create is more destructive:

-***Extra Damage.*** The cannon's rolls all increase by 1d8.
+***Extra Damage***{ .inl } The cannon's rolls all increase by 1d8.

-***Remote Spells.*** When you cast one of your Artificer spells, you can cast it as if you were in the Cannon's space, using your senses.
+***Remote Spells***{ .inl } When you cast one of your Artificer spells, you can cast it as if you were in the Cannon's space, using your senses.

-***Self Destruct.*** As a **:rsc-a: Magic**{ .rsc } action, you can command the cannon to detonate if you are within 60 feet of it.
+***Self Destruct***{ .inl } As a **:rsc-a: Magic**{ .rsc } action, you can command the cannon to detonate if you are within 60 feet of it.
 Doing so destroys the cannon and forces each creature within 20 feet of it to make a Dexterity saving throw against your Spell Save DC, taking 4d8 :dmg-force: Force damage on a failed save or half as much damage on a successful one.

 ### Level 15: Fortified Position

 You're a master at forming well-defended emplacements using Eldritch Cannon:

-***Half Cover.*** You and your allies have Half Cover while within 10 feet of a Cannon you create with Eldritch Cannon, as a result of a shimmering field of magical protection that the cannon emits.
+***Half Cover***{ .inl } You and your allies have Half Cover while within 10 feet of a Cannon you create with Eldritch Cannon, as a result of a shimmering field of magical protection that the cannon emits.

-***Two Cannons.*** You can now have two Cannons at the same time.
+***Two Cannons***{ .inl } You can now have two Cannons at the same time.
 You can create two with the same action, and you can activate both of them with the same  **:rsc-b: Bonus Action**{ .rsc }.
 You determine whether the cannons are identical to each other or different.
 You can't create a third cannon while you have two.

 --8<-- "includes/snippets/spells2/lv0-5.md"